magnus-haw/mARC-db/README.md

 $ pip install -r requirements.txt
 ```

-Paste the database file: db.sqlite3 into the mARC-db/ folder

 ### Run server
+Paste the database file: db.sqlite3 into the mARC-db/ folder.
+Then execute the following command in the mARC-db/ folder:
 ```
 $ python manage.py runserver